-UN says 1 peacekeeper killed and 11 hurt in CAR attack - Washington Post — Nigeria Today
+1 UN peacekeeper killed, 11 hurt in Central African Republic - Washington Post — Nigeria Today

 Washington Post

-UN says 1 peacekeeper killed and 11 hurt in CAR attack
+UNITED NATIONS — Mostly Christian militia fighters attacked a U.N. peacekeeping base in the Central African Republic early Tuesday, and one peacekeeper was killed and 11 others were injured in a gunbattle that lasted several hours, the United Nations …

-UNITED NATIONS — The United Nations says one peacekeeper has been killed and 11 others injured in an exchange of fire following an attack by mostly Christian anti-Balaka militias in Central African Republic.
-U.N. spokesman Stephane Dujarric says the …
+UN peacekeeper, 22 fighters killed in C. Africa attack

 Do you have something awesome to share with the world?
 Click here to share